 Choose the Law Office of David Pedrazas

-Even smooth adoption cases come with lots of legal loopholes, which is why it so critical to have an experienced attorney at your side.
-The Law Offices of David Pedrazas brings 20 plus years of family law and specific adoption legal experience to your case.
+Even smooth adoption cases come with many legal loopholes, which is why having an experienced attorney at your side is so critical.
+The Law Offices of David Pedrazas brings 20-plus years of family law and specific adoption legal experience to your case.
 David Pedrazas and his team will apply their legal expertise to your proceeding, avoiding mistakes, and confirm your application through the right legal channels.
-With a track record of over 1,000 cases and growing, there is no question their representation is one of the best Utah choices to make in an adoption request.
-If you are in need of a family law attorney, do not hesitate to fill out a contact form at here, or reach us at 801-263-7078
+With a track record of over 1,000 cases and growing, there is no question that their representation is one of the best Utah choices to make in an adoption request.